-All major capacity transportation projects that are required by law to be contained in a Long Range Transportation Plan, or FDOT's Five-Year Work Program will be subject to the ETDM screening process, regardless of funding.
+All major capacity transportation projects that are required by law to be contained in a Long Range Transportation Plan, MPO Transportation Improvement Program (TIP) or State TIP, or FDOT's Five-Year Work Program will be subject to the ETDM screening process, regardless of funding source.

 The ETDM Process creates linkages between land use, transportation, and environmental resource planning initiatives through early, interactive agency involvement, which is expected to improve transportation decisions and reduce the time, effort, and cost to implement transportation improvements.
 Program and project efficiency is gained by two environmental screening events that occur at the transportation planning and programming phases.
-In Metropolitan Planning Organization (MPO) areas, the Planning screen will occur during the development of the Metropolitan Planning Organization's (MPO) Long Range Transportation Needs Plan with the exception of the Florida Intrastate Highway System (FIHS) facilities.
-In MPO areas and Non-MPO areas, the Planning screen will occur during the development of the Florida Intrastate Highway System (FIHS) Cost Feasible Plan.
+In MPO areas, the Planning Screen will occur during the development of the MPO's Long Range Transportation Needs Plan with the exception of the Florida Intrastate Highway System (FIHS) facilities.
+In MPO areas and non-MPO areas, the Planning Screen will occur during the development of the FIHS Cost Feasible Plan.

-The Programming Screen within MPO and non-MPO areas will be performed annually on the MPO's list of priority projects for inclusion into the Department's Five-Year Work Program, with the exception of the FIHS facilities.
+The Programming Screen within MPO and non-MPO areas will be performed annually on the MPOs' lists of priority projects for inclusion into the FDOT Five-Year Work Program, with the exception of the FIHS facilities.
 The FIHS facilities will be screened annually during the development of the FIHS Ten-Year Plan.
 The Programming Screen in the non-MPO areas will be performed on priority projects before they enter FDOT's Tentative Five-Year Work Program, which includes projects from the Statewide Bridge Replacement and Repair program and the FIHS Ten-Year Plan.

-An Environmental Technical Advisory Team (ETAT) performs these screenings.
-ETAT consists of representatives from planning agencies, consultation agencies, and regulatory agencies that will be created for each of the seven FDOT geographic Districts.
+An ETAT performs these screenings.
+Each ETAT consists of representatives from planning agencies, consultation agencies, and regulatory agencies that will be created for each of the seven FDOT geographic Districts and Florida's Turnpike Enterprise.
 The ETAT representatives provide early agency comments on proposed transportation improvements.
 Their response or comments will be advisory during the early phases of transportation planning.
 The screenings allow for concurrent review of National Environmental Policy Act (NEPA) and permit issues as a part of the planning and project development process.
-As the projects move into the Work Program and the project development and environmental documentation phase, the ETAT representatives' role transitions to one of coordination within their respective agency to ensure expeditious agency response during both the NEPA and permit application processes.
+As the projects move into the Work Program and the project development and environment documentation phase, the ETAT representatives' role transitions to one of coordination within their respective agency to ensure expeditious agency response during both the NEPA and permit application processes.
 The ETDM GIS database or Environmental Screening Tool shall be used by the MPOs and the FDOT in developing, evaluating and prioritizing transportation plans and projects.
 The ETDM Process diagram is shown below.